JialiZhang1016/Standard-python-project/README.md

 ## Standard-py-proj

+The purpose of the repository is to improve the existing structure of the project with the intention of enhancing its maintainability, reusability, collaboration, documentation, and testing capabilities.

 ### RL-manufacturing
 #### 02/26 Rewrite the structure of a Python project
 - add `setup.py` `Makefile` to the root directory